9 minute read

 Amazon gives you a total of five opportunities to call out your product’s features in the form of bullet points.
-Don’t underestimate the power of bullet points: Many shoppers will read these bullet points and skip most of the product description!
+Don’t underestimate the power of bullet points: Many shoppers will read these bullet points and skip most of the product descriptions!

 Use the bullets section of your Amazon listing to briefly describe your product’s features and benefits.
 When writing bullet points, use relevant Amazon keywords that you haven’t had the chance to use in your product’s title.
 Try to use one keyword phrase per bullet point.
 Finally, make your bullet points short, clear and easy to read.

 Amazon gives you a total of five opportunities to call out your product’s features in the form of bullet points.
-Don’t underestimate the power of bullet points: Many shoppers will read these bullet points and skip most of the product description!
-Amazon provides guidelines on the proper way to write bullet points for your products, such as text length and limiting punctuation.
+Don’t underestimate the power of bullet points: Many shoppers will read these bullet points and skip most of the product descriptions!
+Amazon provides guidelines on the proper way to write bullet points for your products, such as text length and limited punctuation.
 According to Amazon, all bullet points should be:

 – Up to 256 characters in length